loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 This would allow stacks to be small, but grow in size dynamically if need be.
-Implementing this would place some requirements on the push and pop push semantics however, because we would need to keep track of the stack size while the program is running, and allocate more memory if we need it.
+Implementing this would place some requirements on the push and pop push semantics however, because we would need to keep track of the stack size while the program is running, and allocate more memory if need be.
-This book keeping could have an impact on performance, and should ideally be as fast as possible.
+This bookkeeping could have an impact on performance, and should ideally be as fast as possible.
 Overall, this option would effectively trade a little bit of performance for potentially more effective memory usage.
 // For programs that do not allocate a large number of stacks, which